genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/007_forms/002_smart-forms/docs/api/foundation-forms.form.md

 Foundation form component for automatically generated forms based on json schema obtained from the api, supplied initial data or supplied JSON schema.
 Allowing customisable form elements using UI schema and set of custom renderers

+ submit - Fired when the form is submitted (includes payload and validation errors)  submit-failure - Fired when submit fails (server or client validation)  submit-success - Fired when submit succeeds  submit-partial-success - Fired when bulk submit partially succeeds  row-status-changed - Fired when row submit status changes  bulk-submit-complete - Fired when bulk submit completes  row-submit-failure - Fired when a single row submit fails  row-submit-success - Fired when a single row submit succeeds  data-change - Fired when form data changes  csv-parse-error - Fired when CSV import parsing fails  csv-imported - Fired when CSV data is imported successfully  csv-template-error - Fired when CSV template cannot be generated  csv-template-downloaded - Fired when CSV template is downloaded

 **Signature:**

 ```typescript